Frequently Asked Questions

 - Do I have to be a registered voter to receive Democracy Vouchers?

 - I do not want to use my vouchers.
-Can I give my Democracy Vouchers to someone else?
+Can I give my Democracy Vouchers to someone else or to an organization to assign for me?

 - How do I know my Democracy Vouchers are going to my selected candidate?